Planning Your Next Meal?

 Yogurt is another high-calcium, high-protein dairy food.
 In fact, if you don’t drink much milk, eating yogurt can help you get the calcium you need.
 Choose low-fat or fat-free varieties with fruit or opt for plain fat-free yogurt and add fresh or canned fruit with no added sugar.
 Look for yogurt with "live and active cultures" on the label.

-Cheese is a great source of the same nutrients found in milk, like protein, calcium, phosphorus, zinc, vitamin A, riboflavin and vitamin B12.
+Cheese is a great source of the same nutrients found in milk, such as protein, calcium, phosphorus, zinc, vitamin A, riboflavin and vitamin B12.
 However, certain types can be high in sodium.
 Check the Nutrition Facts panel on labels to compare sodium content.
-Also, choose low-fat cheeses like low-fat ricotta, part-skim mozzarella, string cheese or varieties of reduced-fat cheese.
+Also, choose low-fat cheeses including low-fat ricotta, part-skim mozzarella, string cheese or varieties of reduced-fat cheese.
 Buying shredded and sharp-flavored cheeses combined with portion control can help deliver more flavor with less cheese.

 Cream, Sour Cream, Spreads

-Most creams and spreads like cream cheese and butter are high in calories and fat and deliver little calcium.
+Most creams and spreads such as cream cheese and butter are high in calories and fat and deliver little calcium.
 For less fat and fewer calories, try low-fat and fat-free varieties of cream cheese and sour cream.
 From a fat and calorie standpoint, butter and margarine are the same, but butter contains more saturated fat.
-Look for tub and stick margarines that are trans fat-free, Check the label and choose the option that's right for you.
+Look for tub and stick margarines that are trans fat-free, check the label and choose the option that's right for you.